 - The screenshot must include the applicant's full name, test date, overall score, and all subset scores.

 - Applicants may also request their scores to be sent directly to MSU by using the institution code 1465.

-- A waiver request may be requested for this requirement if an applicant has a previously conferred graduate or professional degree.
+- A waiver may be requested for this requirement if an applicant has a previously conferred graduate or professional degree.
+The waiver request form can be downloaded here: MPH Waiver Request Form.
 Applicants upload the completed waiver request under the file type "Test Score" in their applicant portal.

 Official transcripts directly from the institution.